ratwolfzero/hopalong_python/README.md

 Each approach offers distinct advantages and considerations:

-- The **pixel-based approach** is ideal for visual exploration, efficiently creating intuitive, detailed patterns.
+- The **pixel-based approach** is ideal for visual exploration, supporting the implementation of fast algorithms and excelling in computations involving a large number of iterations
 - The **histogram approach** excels in statistical and numerical analyses, offering a more precise representation of density distributions in continuous space.

 ##### Method Invariance